 Accommodation in Niagara Falls, Canadian side

-Middle-priced (from 160 to 250 CAD): Days by Wyndham Niagara Falls Centre St. By the Falls is a great accommodation that offers perfect service for a reasonable price!
-This 3-star hotel features cozy, air-conditioned rooms, private bathrooms and even a kitchenette for some rooms!
+Middle-priced (from $160 to $250 CAD): Days by Wyndham Niagara Falls Centre St. By the Falls is a great accommodation that offers perfect service for a reasonable price!
+This 3-star hotel features cozy, air-conditioned rooms, private bathrooms and even a kitchenette in some rooms!
 Two Rivers Bed and Breakfast Niagara by Elevate is another superb 4-star bed and breakfast, located only 5 minutes away by car from the views over Niagara Falls!
 Plus, the linen and silks at the hotel are handmade!
 How cool is that?

 Day 15: Thousand Islands

-Thousand Islands (pronounced as written, without “one” in front of “thousand”) is an area of endless shorelines that is shared between USA and Canada.
-This place is interesting because, firstly, it is very pretty, but also because of its rich history and unique culture.
+Thousand Islands (pronounced as written, without “one” in front of “thousand”) is an area of endless shorelines that is shared between the USA and Canada.
+This place is interesting because, first, it is very pretty, but also because of its rich history and unique culture.

-The area of 1000 islands actually accounts for much more than 1.800 islands!
-More than 1.400 residences were built on its islands, some tiny, some bigger.
+The area of Thousand Islands actually accounts for much more than 1,800 islands!
+More than 1,400 residences were built on its islands, some tiny, some bigger.

 Things to do in Thousand Islands